 The Most Dangerous Intersections in Raleigh

-Based on reports from the North Carolina Department of Transportation (NCDOT), there are dozens of intersections where crash rates are higher than those in the area.
-As you may suspect If you drive through them frequently, you may already suspect high-volume roads like Wake Forest Road, Capital Boulevard, and Western Boulevard are on the list.
+Based on numbers from the North Carolina Department of Transportation (NCDOT), there are dozens of intersections where crash rates are higher than those in the area.
+As you may suspect if you drive them frequently, high-volume roadways like Wake Forest Road are on the list.

-According to the most recent reports from the NCDOT, below are the top 5 areas in Raleigh where the most accidents have occurred between 2014 to 2018:
+According to recent reports from the NCDOT, below are the top 10 intersections in Raleigh where the most accidents occurred between 2015 and 2019:

 The Most Dangerous Intersections in Durham

 When traffic engineers identify where crashes are most severe, they are able to provide crash mitigation efforts like adding red light cameras, making stop lights more visible to drivers, and restricting turn lanes to help reduce crash rates.
-See a map of where NCDOT Highway Safety Improvement Program (HSIP) projects can be found.
+See a map of where NCDOT Highway Safety Improvement Program (HSIP) projects are occurring.

 8 Tips on How to Drive Defensively if You Are in a High-Crash Volume Area